pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 ###### Create a subscription set from 2 individual subscriptions
 ```
 1

 ```

 ##### Returns

 No return value.

 #### Subscribe with timetoken

+##### Impact on other subscriptions

-Impact: Overwrites timetoken on the single server connection, affecting other subscriptions; they won’t deliver older messages than already delivered.
+Subscribing with a timetoken overwrites the single connection’s timetoken, affecting all subscriptions.
+Subscriptions won’t deliver messages older than already delivered.

 ```
 `1subscriptionSet.subscribe(SubscriptionCursor(timetoken = yourTimeToken))